smucode/intent/README.md

 Start by running:

-    grunt serve --startMongo
+    grunt serve

-This will start the app development version and mongod. --startMongo option spawns mongo before starting the app.
+This will start the app development version and mongod. you can supply --no-mongo option to avoid starting mongo.

 In this mode all files are watched.
 This means tests will run if a file that is part of the testsuite is changed.

 # Running the prod version locally

 To run the production version of the app do:

-    grunt serve --target=dist --startMongo
+    grunt serve --target=dist

 This will start mongo then build and start the app.
+If you already have mongo running you can skip starting mongo by supplying the --no-mongo option.

 # Building